afabijanska/CornealEndothelium/README.md

 ## Data organization

 Organize your data as below.
-For training pairs of the corresponding original and ground truth files should be the same name, but located in different directories.
+For training, keep the filenames consistent (an original image and the correspongind ground truth should be files of the same name saved in diifferent locations).

 <pre><code>
 ├───project_dir<br>